Klein tunneling in graphene: optics with massless electrons: Experiments

 \subsection{Smooth $np$ junctions and poor screening}

 Potential steps realized up to now were generally of the smooth type.
 However, the slope $F$ of the potential step $V(x)\approx Fx$ right at the junction (when $V(x)=E_F$) is not properly estimated as $V_0/2w$ (as we did in section \ref{smoothpotstep}).
 Such an estimate relies on assuming perfect screening in the graphene sheet, which is not correct.
-Indeed, close to the bipolar junction, screening in graphene is very poor as the junction corresponds to the Dirac point at which the density of states vanishes.
+Indeed, close to the bipolar junction, screening in graphene is very poor because it corresponds to the crossing of the Dirac point where the density of states vanishes.
 Linear Thomas-Fermi screening would predict no screening at all, as the inverse screening radius vanishes.
 It is however possible to study non-linear screening in this regime.
 This was done by Zhang and Fogler for a ballistic $np$ junction \cite{zhang}.
-They find that the slope $F$ is strongly enhanced (typically by a factor of 10) compared to the naive estimate $V_0/2w$.
+They find that the slope $F$ is strongly enhanced compared to the naive estimate $V_0/2w$ (typically by a factor of 10).
 This effect is important to take into account when comparing theory and experiment \cite{stander,kim}.